 GEONETCast Americas is envisioned to become a "one stop shopping" system for distribution of diverse environmental data and products for receipt by users with a single GEONETCast receive station.
 These data and products will be in the form of electronic data files.
-GEOSS data that will be disseminated through GEONETCast Americas may include diverse raw data or processed valueadded products or services from any of the nine defined GEO societal benefit areas, particularly those areas that are currently underserved by existing dissemination systems.
-The products may include environmental data or products from any observing data platforms including operational or researchbased, in situ or remote sensing systems such as satellites (polar or geostationary), ground-based, or airborne platforms.
+GEOSS data that will be disseminated through GEONETCast Americas may include diverse raw data or processed value-added products or services from any of the nine defined GEO societal benefit areas, particularly those areas that are currently underserved by existing dissemination systems.
+The products may include environmental data or products from any observing data platforms including operational or research-based, in situ or remote sensing systems such as satellites (polar or geostationary), ground-based, or airborne platforms.

 Other non-observational environmental information will also be disseminated such as text-based environmental data or products, e.g., climate assessments, fisheries announcements, earthquake advisories, or even environmental training materials that may support GEOSS user needs.

-A channel capability will be developed for users to selectively choose categories of products they wish to receive on their receiver station and disable reception of files within product categories they do not need through NOAA's establishment of broadcast channels that contain common data types or themes as appropriate, e.g., separate categories for each of the nine GEO societal benefit areas is an initial possibility.
+A channel capability will be developed for users to selectively choose categories of products they wish to receive on their receiver station and disable reception of files within product categories they do not need through NOAA's establishment of broadcast channels that contain common data types, themes or are based on providers as appropriate, e.g., separate categories for each of the initial providers is the initial configuration but this could be based on the nine GEO societal benefit areas in the future.
 These product categories will be developed by the U.S. Group on Earth Observations (USGEO) in cooperation with participants from the Americas region.
 A special category of environmental products for urgent emergency response purposes, including Common Alert Protocol (CAP) products, may be appropriate and may be distributed via a dedicated emergency channel(s) or, at a minimum, be assigned highest priority for dissemination when the need arises.
 A low bandwidth announcement channel will also be implemented for distribution of administrative or other general use messages that all GEONETCast users would generally tune in to for information on new products, service change notices, or other information needing wide distribution.